-Chip Akridge, Founder and Chairman of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC, region, and a dedicated supporter of philanthropic and charitable organizations.
+Chip Akridge, founder and chairman emeritus of the commercial real estate firm bearing his name, is an innovator in the industry, a committed advocate of community initiatives in the Washington, DC, region, and a dedicated supporter of philanthropic and charitable organizations.

 Chip founded the firm in 1974 to specialize in commercial real estate in downtown and suburban Washington, DC.
 Since then, Akridge has acquired, developed, or entitled more than 20 million square feet of office, industrial flex, residential, retail, and entertainment space in the metro area.

-As chairman of the company, he is responsible for corporate oversight and strategic planning.
+As Chairman Emeritus of the company, he advises the management team on corporate and strategic planning matters.
 He continually focuses on developing the highest-quality products and delivering superior Client service.

 Chip was also the first to use the DC Tax Increment Financing Program to build a mixed-use complex that revitalized the city’s downtown core.